djsuperchief/windows_to_linux/site/src/software/gaming.md

 # R2modman

-[R2modman](https://r2modman.com/) is a popular modding client that allows you to add mods to some of your games.
+[R2modman](https://github.com/ebkr/r2modmanPlus) is a popular modding client that allows you to add mods to some of your games.
 I use it for `Peak` and `Risk Of Rain 2`.
-I would advise to download the `AppImage` from their download page.
+Download from their releases page of Github.